johnovelli/anya-shop-bot/README.md

 - **Windows:**

-    If you installed Tesseract in the default directory `C:\Program Files\Tesseract-OCR`, you do not need to make any changes.
+  If Tesseract is installed in the default directory `C:\Program Files\Tesseract-OCR`, no changes are needed.

     If installed elsewhere, specify the full path to the Tesseract executable and format it correctly: